|

 Istanbul International Airport (IST)

-The new Istanbul International Airport is located in the far northwestern corner of the city.
-It is the biggest airport in Europe and the seventh busiest airport in the world.
+The new Istanbul International is located in the far northwestern corner of the city.
+It is the biggest one in Europe and the seventh busiest in the world.

-When I fly into IST airport, I’m always impressed by the high ceilings and sense of airy big-ness of the airport.
+When I fly into IST, I’m always impressed by the high ceilings and sense of airy big-ness.
 It’s a great “welcome home” for me when I’m coming in after an international flight.

 Let me walk you through some of the details of IST.